 - C. Assignment Policy: Class assignments and/or homework may be given at the instructor's discretion.
 Homework and other assignments are due on time.
 Late work will not be accepted.
 If you are late for an exam, you will not be allowed to take the exam and will receive a grade of zero on that exam.
 Students are expected to complete all assignments.
 When assigned to a lab competency, the student is expected to stay with the project until completion.

 - D. Grading Policy/Procedure and/or methods of evaluation: There are three categories taken into consideration when computing the final semester grades.
 The percentages below will be calculated based on points given for completion of the following objectives:

-- 1. Class Participation / Homework: 30 %
+- 1 Homework: 30 %

-- 2. Skills objectives (lab work): 50%
+- 2 Participation: 50%

-- 3. Knowledge objectives (Exams): 20%
+- 3 Knowledge objectives: 20%